js-inside/ziplocker/readme.md

 `ziplocker` supports the following command line options:

-`--registry-url` (default: https://registry.npmjs.org/): The registry to fetch dependencies from.
+`-registry-url` (default: https://registry.npmjs.org/): The registry to fetch dependencies from.
+`-proxy-url` (default: null): The proxy to use when fetching dependencies.